nvim-mini/mini.nvim/readmes/mini-pick.md

 **Important**: don't forget to call `require('mini.pick').setup()` to enable its functionality.

 **Note**: if you are on Windows, there might be problems with too long file paths (like `error: unable to create file <some file name>: Filename too long`).
 Try doing one of the following:

 - Enable corresponding git global config value: `git config --system core.longpaths true`.
 Then try to reinstall.

+- Install plugin in other place with shorter path.

 ## Default config